swimlane/DocSPA/src/docs/customization/README.md

 ### `MarkdownModule`

 DocSPA utilizes remark for markdown parsing and, thereby, supports [remark plugins](https://github.com/remarkjs/remark/blob/master/doc/plugins.md#list-of-plugins).
 To include remark plugins use the `MarkdownModule` module.
-The config for the `MarkdownModule` is a [unified preset](https://github.com/unifiedjs/unified#preset) with an additional field for a reporter (for example [vfile-reporter](https://github.com/vfile/vfile-reporter)).
+The config for the `MarkdownModule` is a [unified preset](https://github.com/unifiedjs/unified#preset) with an additional property for a reporter (for example [vfile-reporter](https://github.com/vfile/vfile-reporter)).

 ```js { mark="3-5,16" }
 import { BrowserModule } from '@angular/platform-browser';